GenericMappingTools/gmt/doc_modern/rst/source/grdvolume.rst

 .. only:: not man

-    grdvolume - Calculate grid volume and area constrained by a contour
+    Calculate grid volume and area constrained by a contour

 Synopsis
 --------